Nonsingular Cosmology from an Interacting Vacuum: Introduction

-Extending the above scenario, the possibility of an interacting component, with vacuum equation of state, $w=-1$, has been a subject of considerable interest \cite{Bertolami:1986bg,Freese:1986dd,Carvalho:1991ut,Shapiro:2000dz,Wands:2012vg}.
+Extending the above scenario, the possibility of an interacting component, with vacuum equation of state, $w=-1$, has been a subject of considerable interest \cite{Bertolami:1986bg,Alcaniz:2012mh,Freese:1986dd,Carvalho:1991ut,Shapiro:2000dz,Wands:2012vg} some of which has be motivated by quantum field theory considerations~\cite{Chen:1990jw,Lima:2013dmf,Moreno-Pulido:2020anb}.
 In the context of black hole formation it has been shown~\cite{Maier:2020bgm} that the collapse of barotropic perfect fluids, namely dust and radiation, may give rise to Reissner-Nordstr\"om-de Sitter black holes for an appropriate choice of the energy exchange between the nonrelativistic perfect fluid and the vacuum component.
-From the cosmological point of view on the other hand, it has been shown that an interacting dark energy component may also ease cosmological tensions between different observational datasets \cite{Wang:2013qy, Salvatelli:2014zta, Wang:2015wga, Zhao:2017cud, Sola:2016sbt, DiValentino:2017iww, Kumar:2017dnp, Martinelli:2019dau, Hogg:2020rdp,Hogg:2021yiz,DiValentino:2021izs,SolaPeracaula:2021gxi}.
+From the cosmological point of view on the other hand, it has been shown that an interacting dark energy component may also ease cosmological tensions between different observational datasets \cite{Wang:2013qy, Salvatelli:2014zta, Benetti:2021div, Wang:2015wga, Zhao:2017cud, Sola:2016sbt, DiValentino:2017iww, Kumar:2017dnp, Martinelli:2019dau, Hogg:2020rdp,Hogg:2021yiz,DiValentino:2021izs,SolaPeracaula:2021gxi}.

 In this paper we address the issue of an interacting vacuum component in the framework of nonsingular cosmology.
-In section~\ref{sec:model} we present our interacting vacuum equations in which we consider two distinct models -- linear and nonlinear -- for the energy transfer between the vacuum component and a barotropic fluid such as nonrelativistic matter or radiation.
+In section~\ref{sec:model} we present our interacting vacuum equations in which we consider two distinct phenomenological models -- linear and nonlinear -- for the energy transfer between the vacuum component and a barotropic fluid such as nonrelativistic matter or radiation.
 In section~\ref{sec:linear} we examine the linear case in which the full dynamics can be integrated and a modified Friedmann evolution is obtained including a correction term that leads to nonsingular solutions, some with a single bounce in the early evolution of the universe, some perpetually cycling between a bounce and a turn-around.
 Section IV is devoted to the case of a nonlinear interaction.
 In this case we obtain a first integral of the dynamics, reducing the number of degrees of freedom.
 The eigenvalues of the linearization matrix about fixed points in the phase space are evaluated in order to explore the existence of nonsingular configurations.
 We show that also in this nonlinear case bouncing and cycling models do exist.
 We summarise and present our conclusions in section V. We assume General Relativity and natural units where $c=1$.